[ Essays on the Origin of Angiosperms ]

 [ Living "Fossil" Magnoliids: Degeneriaceae of Fiji ]

-Degenerias combine several archetypic angiosperm characters including polycotyledony, carpels with evaginating stigmatic secretions "plugs" (hairs are absent), microsporophylls and not stamens, and monosulcate pollen. ...
-NOTES FROM THE FIELD
+Degenerias combine several archetypic angiosperm characters including polycotyledony, carpels with evaginating stigmatic secretions "plugs" and monosulcate pollen ...
+FIELD NOTES